balan-jayavictor/aws-sessions-switcher/README.md

 multiple projects or between environments of the same project.

 `aws-sessions-switcher` is a tool I developed to help myself to make switching between accounts / roles across projects easier.
-I don't see why such a tool cannot be of help to someone like me and hence decided to make it available everyone who might be interested.
+I don't see why such a tool cannot be of help to someone like me and hence decided to make it available to everyone who might be interested.

 I hope it helps someone someday!